On Rotations

 Wikipedia notes that “Any orientation can be achieved by composing three elemental rotations, starting from a known standard orientation. … The three elemental rotations may be extrinsic (rotations about the axes xyz of the original coordinate system, which is assumed to remain motionless), or intrinsic (rotations about the axes of the rotating coordinate system XYZ, solidary with the moving body, which changes its orientation after each elemental rotation).”

 Questaal uses the intrinsic (sometimes called passive) convention: vectors remain fixed and the reference frame rotates.
 Thus each of the successive elementary rotations Ri, specifies a rotation about the new coordinate system.
-The sense of rotation is counterclockwise for a positive angle.
+Intrinsic and extrinsic conventions correspond to opposite conventions of the order in which elemental rotations are performed.
+As an example example let R be a rotation matrix composed of three successive elementary rotations about x, y, z axes,

-According to the intrinsic definition, R ia a composite of rotations about axes x-y′-z″, in that order. while according to the extrinsic definition, R ia a composite of rotations about axes z, y, x, in that order.
+According to the intrinsic definition, R ia a product of rotations about axes X-Y′-Z″, in that order.
+According to the extrinsic definition, R ia a product of rotations about axes Z, Y′, X″, in that order.
+Questaal uses the intrinsic definition (the sequence of rotations is X first, Y second, Z third).

 0 1 0